 Okay, so you knew the Great Barrier Reef was big, but you probably didn’t know it was roughly half the size of Texas.
 The world’s largest coral reef system spanning over 1,400 miles can even be seen from space!
-If you want to see this incredible natural wonder, you better go soon - climate change is the biggest threat to the reef.
+If this reef is on your natural wonders bucket list, you'd better go soon - climate change is the biggest threat to the reef.

 3. Vegemite is banned in some Australian prisons

 Australia’s favorite condiment is actually banned in prisons in the state of Victoria to prevent inmates from brewing alcohol.
 Officials claim the dark brown paste, made from leftover brewers' yeast, can be used to make alcohol using the paste's high yeast content (although you need live yeast to make beer).
 In addition to the prison ban, it was rumored around 2006 that the U.S. had banned Vegemite, even though this proved to be completely false.